GhostGumm/LibZetaPush/IOSFramework/README.md

 To put it private or public is up to you.
 ****************************************

-Lets cut this method into little pieces to reach a better understanding of it.
+But lets cut this method into little pieces to reach a better understanding of it.

 - First Parameter : [NSURL URLWithString:@"******"]